-If nothing else explains it, then ask on the mailing list.
+If nothing else explains it, then open an issue (Section 39.2) or ask on the mailing list.
 Be sure to say what you think it means or what specific part does not make sense to you, and what you have already done to try to understand it.